 Typically, you won’t know why you had a crisis, and there may be more than one cause.
 Possible triggers include:

 - Being at high altitudes (mountain climbing, for example)

 - Changes in temperature, like if you go from a warm house into a cold winter day and you haven’t bundled up

 - Not having enough to drink (dehydration)

 Two new drugs have shown promise.
 The drug called L-glutamine oral powder (Endari) has proven to help prevent these crises from occurring and thus preventing hospitalizations.
-Hydroxyurea (Droxia, Hydrea, Mylocel) prevents abnormal red blood cells from forming.
+Hydroxyurea (Droxia, Hydrea, Silkos) prevents abnormal red blood cells from forming.
 This reduces the number of painful crises from sickling blood cells.